Beam Deflection Calculator

 The modulus of elasticity depends on the beam's material.
-The higher a material's modulus of elasticity, the more a deflection can sustain enormous loads before it reaches its breaking point.
-Concrete's modulus of elasticity is between 15-50 GPa (gigapascals), while steel's tends to be around 200 GPa and above.
+The higher a material's modulus of elasticity, the more of a deflection can sustain enormous loads before it reaches its breaking point.
+Concrete's modulus of elasticity is between 15-50 GPa (gigapascals), while steel tends to be around 200 GPa and above.
 This difference in the values of modulus of elasticity shows that concrete can only withstand a small amount of deflection and will experience cracking sooner than steel.

 The moment of inertia also varies depending on which axis the material is rotating along.
 To further understand this concept, let us consider the cross-section of a rectangular beam with a width of 20 cm and a height of 30 cm.
-Using the formulas that you can also see in our moment of inertia calculator, we can calculate the values for the moment of inertia of this cross-section as follows:
+Using the formulas that you can also see in our moment of inertia calculator, we can calculate the values for the moment of inertia of this beam cross-section as follows:

-Iₓ = width * height³ / 12
+Iₓ = width × height³ / 12

-= 45,000 cm⁴
+Iₓ = 45,000 cm⁴

-Iᵧ = height * width³ / 12
+Iᵧ = height × width³ / 12

-= 20,000 cm⁴
+Iᵧ = 20,000 cm⁴

-Notice how there are two values for the moment of inertia values we obtained tells us that the beam is harder to bend with a vertical load and easier to bend if subjected to a horizontal load.
-This difference in the moment of inertia values is the reason why we see beams in this configuration, wherein its height is greater than its width.
+The moment of inertia values we obtained tell us that the beam is harder to bend with a vertical load and easier to bend if subjected to a horizontal lateral load.
+This difference in the moment of inertia values is the reason why we see beams in this configuration – wherein their height is greater than their width.

 Understanding the beam deflection formulas

 Loads, on the other hand, affect the beam's deflection in two ways: the direction of the deflection and the magnitude of the deflection.
 Downward loads tend to deflect the beam downwards.
-Loads can be in the form of a single point load, linear pressure, or moment load.
+Loads can be in the form of a single-point load, linear pressure, or moment load.
 The formulas in this calculator only focus on either the downward or upward directions for the point load and distributed loads.
-Distributed loads are similar to pressure, but only consider the length of the beam and not the beam's width.
+Distributed loads are similar to pressure but only consider the beam's length and not the beam's width.

 Sample beam deflection calculation

 For a sample calculation of beam deflection, let us consider a simple wooden bench with legs 1.5 meters apart from each other at their centers.
-Let us say we have a 4-cm thick, 30-cm wide eastern white pine plank that act as the seat for this bench.
+Let us say we have a 4-cm thick, 30-cm wide eastern white pine plank that acts as the seat for this bench.
 We can consider this seat as a beam that will deflect whenever someone sits on the bench.
 Given the dimensions of this seat, we can then calculate its moment of inertia, similar to our example above.
 Since we need to calculate Iₓ, its moment of inertia would be:

-Iₓ = width * height³ / 12
+Iₓ = width × height³ / 12

-= 160.0 cm⁴ or 1.6x10⁻⁶ m⁴
+Iₓ = 160.0 cm⁴ or 1.6×10⁻⁶ m⁴

-Eastern white pine has a modulus of elasticity of 6,800 MPa (6.8x10⁹ Pa), which is the value we obtained from the Wood Handbook.
-You can also easily obtain the value of the modulus of elasticity for other materials, such as steel and concrete, from the internet or from your local library.
-Now that we know these values, let us consider the load that this bench will carry.
+Eastern white pine has a modulus of elasticity of 6,800 MPa (6.8×10⁹ Pa), which is the value we obtained from the.
+You can also easily obtain the value of the modulus of elasticity for other materials, such as steel and concrete, from the internet or your local library.
+Now that we know these values, let us consider the load this bench will carry.
 Suppose a 400 N child sits in the middle of the bench.
 We can now calculate the deflection the bench's seat will experience due to a point load at its center:

-δmax = P * L³ / (48 * E * I)
+δmax = P × L³ / (48 × E × I)

-δmax = (400 N) * (1.5 m)³ / (48 * 6.8x10⁹ Pa * 1.6x10⁻⁶ m⁴)
+δmax = (400 N) × (1.5 m)³ / (48 × 6.8×10⁹ Pa × 1.6×10⁻⁶ m⁴)

 δmax = 0.002585 m = 2.5850 mm